What is Personal Liability Insurance?

 BTW, if you have the Legal Protection cover, you’re also entitled to cover for work disagreements like unpaid wages or discrimination in the workplace.

-Personal liability coverage is included in your basic contents insurance policy, alongside cover for:
+Personal liability coverage is included in a basic contents insurance policy or home building insurance policy.

 When you get a policy, you can choose how much cover you’d like.
 You’ll need to ask yourself: How much damage could I pay out-of-pocket in the worst-case scenario?
 How much will I need my insurance company to cover?

-Under your base policy, you get cover (up to £10,000 per event) for damage you accidentally cause to your rented home (what a relief, eh?).
-This is also known as tenants liability cover, and it can include any fixes to installations (e.g. sinks, floors, walls), furnishings, fixed glass items (e.g. stovetops, mirrors, windows), and damage to any impacted neighbours or other third parties.
+Under your base policy, you get cover (up to £10,000 per event) for damage you accidentally cause to your rented home This is also known as tenants liability cover, and it can include any fixes to:

 Personal liability cover usually starts at £1M, which means your insurer will pay up to £1M for the covered losses you’re responsible for.
 That may seem like a high number, but when you consider the cost of an accidental loss of life or serious injury on your property, it starts to look quite a bit smaller.